-For those who don’t want to wear animal skins, but don’t want to wear the totally synthetic alternatives either, fruit is the answer…
+For those who don’t want to wear animal skins, but don’t want to wear the totally synthetic alternatives either, fruit leather is the answer…

 Making bags, shoes, accessories and clothing out of animal skins is problematic for plenty of reasons; animals are slaughtered, massive amounts of carbon emissions are emitted, land is cleared, people tanning the skins often suffer, and their waterways are polluted.

 The most commonly used alternative to leather, polyurethane, is far better for a lot of reasons; no animals are slaughtered, it has a far lesser environmental impact when looking at greenhouse gas emissions, water use, energy use and land use, among other things.

 However, polyurethane is not perfect.
 It is made predominantly of plastic, which means petroleum oil mining.
 Two brands in particular were concerned by this, and began research and development into a vegan, mostly organically based leather alternative.

 This is how fruit leather came into the world.

 The first leather alternative material created was Piñatex, and is made predominantly of pineapple leaves.

 The development of this material turned what was originally a simple by-product that was discarded by an existing agricultural industry (fruit farming), into an innovative, world-first sustainable leather alternative.